colinta/Ashen/README.md

     enum Command {
     }

-    // return your initial model - if your app requires an asynchronous
+    // Return your initial model and commands. if your app requires
+    // initialization from an API (i.eg. a loading spinner), use a
-    // "loading" spinner, you could use a `loading/loaded/error` enum to
+    // `loading/loaded/error` enum to represent the initial state.
+If you
-    // represent those states
+    // persist your application to the database you could load that here, either
+    // synchronously or via a `Command`.
     func initial() -> (Model, [Command]) {
         return Model()
     }

     // Ashen will call this method with the current model, and a message that
-    // you use to change the model.
+    // you use to update your model.
 This will result in a screen refresh, but
-    // it also means that your Program is very easy to test; pass a model to
+    // it also means that your program is very easy to test; pass a model to
     // this method along with the message you want to test, and check the values
     // of the model.
     //